 Why should people not pray to the saints?
 My Catholic friend says she is asking these people to pray (intercede) for her, and that it is just like asking a (live) friend today to pray for you.
-She asked me what I thought was wrong with that, and I didn't really have a good answer, apart from notions about not comminicating with the dead -- though she points out that they are alive -- and that Jesus provides sufficient intercession (Heb 7:25).
-I couldn't quite refute the friend argument, although I mentioned that one doesn't actually know the deceased saints personally, I like my friends better alive!
+She asked me what I thought was wrong with that, and I didn't really have a good answer, apart from notions about not communicating with the dead -- though she points out that they are alive -- and that Jesus provides sufficient intercession (Heb 7:25).
+I couldn't quite refute the friend 'sargument, although I mentioned that one doesn't actually know the deceased saints personally, I like my friends better alive!
 Any comments?

 Prayers to/for the dead popped up in 2 Maccabees -- in the time between the testament.
 Calling upon the departed is fraught with difficulty.
 Hebrews 7 states that Christ is our intercessor.
 We don't need anyone else, any more than we need further "priests," since Jesus is our unique and great high priest.